All Products

 }

-2. In the resource directory, attach the policy to the appropriate node.
-The policy will block the specified operations for all accounts under that node.
+2. Attach the policy to the appropriate resource directory node.
+The policy blocks the specified operations for all accounts under that node.

 • For non-enterprise users:

-1. Log on to the Resource Access Management (RAM) console with your Alibaba Cloud account.
-In the navigation pane on the left, click Policies and create a custom policy with the same content as above.
+1. Log on to the RAM console.
+In the navigation pane, click Permission Policy and create a custom policy with the same content.

-2. You can use authorization management for access policies to grant the policy to a RAM user, RAM user group, or RAM role.
+2. Use access policy authorization management to grant the policy to a RAM user, RAM user group, or RAM role.

-Restrict access to sensitive ports from any address
+Restrict access to vulnerable ports from any address

 • For enterprise users:

-1. Log on to the Resource Directory console with your Alibaba Cloud account.
-In the navigation pane on the left, click Control Policies.
-Create a custom policy and paste the following JSON content.
+1. Log on to the Resource Directory console.
+In the navigation pane, click Control Policies.
+Create a custom policy with the following JSON content.

 {